Italian greyhound is a pretty peach-colored gin cocktail, with a dash of Aperol liqueur and a simple rosemary sugar rim.

-It’s pretty close to a new season, when there’s not much better than lingering with a cocktail at the end of the day, celebrating the return of warm sun and longer days.
+There’s not much better than lingering with a cocktail at the end of the day, and this refreshing gin Greyhound made with fresh grapefruit hits the spot.

-It also means that dinner gets cooked and eaten later than usual, but that’s all part of getting into summer mode.
+This is a perfect summer or warm-weather drink.
 I stock up on chilled rosé for summer drinking, but every once in a while I like to start the night (or afternoon.
 Ahem) off with something a little lighter in alcohol.

-A few weeks ago, Molly of Orangette wrote about a pretty salmon-colored drink she liked that included the liqueur Aperol, a brand of Italian bitters very much like Campari.
+I was inspired by Molly of Orangette, who wrote about a pretty salmon-colored drink she liked that included the liqueur Aperol, a brand of Italian bitters very much like Campari.

 That drink, a Pamplemousse, is mixed with fresh grapefruit juice and white wine.
 But it reminded me how refreshing grapefruit juice can be in a cocktail, especially with gin in a warm weather drink, blended into Salty Dogs or Greyhounds.

 After a short search around my local liquor stores, I rounded up a bottle of Aperol.
-As much as I love a simple Campari and soda with lime, Aperol might be even better to my taste.
-It’s not quite as bitter and has a tiny bit more sweetness and more complex hints of herbal-citrus flavors.
+It’s not quite as bitter as Campari, with a tiny bit more sweetness and more complex hints of herbal-citrus flavors.

 I made my Italian Greyhound and embellished it a little by rimming the glass with rosemary sugar – easily made in a mini food processor or spice grinder: 1 tablespoon fresh chopped rosemary and 1/4 cup sugar.